core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Applications that make use of the "Experimental use" range and want to preserve that property are invited to pick the largest suitable experimental number (65532)

-Note that unless other high options are used, this means that padding a message adds an overhead of at least 3 bytes, i.e. 1 byte for option delta/length and two more bytes of extended option delta.
+Note that unless other high options are used, this means that padding a message adds an overhead of at least 3 bytes, i.e., 1 byte for option delta/length and two more bytes of extended option delta.
 This is considered acceptable overhead, given that the application has already chosen to prefer the privacy gains of padding over wire transfer length.

 \]